-How to Fix “Getting Windows ready, don’t turn off your computer” Problem
+How to Fix “Getting Windows ready, don’t turn off your computer”?

 Solution 1: Wait for 1-2 hours

-If your screen is stuck at ‘Getting Windows ready, don’t turn off your computer’, the safest solution is to wait for 2 hours.
-Your Windows may be working in the background to complete certain tasks such as installing necessary files and completing updates.
-Ideally, the issue should be resolved by waiting; however, if after 2 hours, you’re stuck at the same screen, you can try other troubleshooting steps discussed below.
+If your screen is stuck at ‘Getting Windows ready, don’t turn off your computer,’ the safest solution is to wait 2 hours.
+Your Windows may be working in the background to complete certain tasks, such as installing necessary files and completing updates.
+Ideally, you should resolve the issue by waiting; however, if you’re still stuck at the same screen after 2 hours, try the troubleshooting steps discussed below.

 Solution 2: Shut down your PC

-Disconnect all external devices and turn ‘OFF’ you’re PC by pressing the ‘power’ button.
+Disconnect all external devices and turn your PC off by pressing the power button.
 After doing this, your PC should be able to restart normally without any problems.
 However, if your PC has problems starting, you can proceed to the next solution.

 Solution 3: Run SFC /SCANNOW

-‘SFC’, short for ‘System File Checker’; is used to restore corrupt system files and help Windows function normally.
-To run ‘SFC’, you will have to go through command prompt.
+The ‘System File Checker’ (SFC) restores corrupt system files to help Windows function normally.
+To run ‘SFC,’ you must go through the command prompt.

-This can be done in 2 methods – one is using ‘Windows installation media’ and other is using ‘recovery mode’ on your system.
+You can do this using two methods: ‘Windows installation media’ and ‘recovery mode’ on your system.

-After you have entered ‘Command Prompt’ using one of the methods explained above, type ‘sfc /scannow’ and hit ‘Enter’.
+After you have entered ‘Command Prompt’ using one of the methods explained above, type ‘sfc /scannow’ and hit ‘Enter.’
 This command will scan for corrupt system files and restore them.
-Once the process is complete, you should be able to boot the system without any issues.
+Once the process is complete, you can boot the system without any issues.

 If none of the above methods work, you can use ‘System Restore’ to restore your computer to a previous point when things worked fine.
-But for this feature to work, you need to have it enabled beforehand.
+But for this feature to work, you must have it enabled beforehand.

 However, if you don’t have ‘System Restore’ enabled, you can ‘reinstall OS’ entirely to start fresh.
-But before you do this, you need to have a complete backup of your system as all your data will be lost during the reinstallation process.
+But before you do this, you must back up your entire system, as you will lose all your data during reinstallation.

 Data recovery using Yodot Recovery Software

-If you don’t have backup data and your data is lost during a system restore or during reinstallation, data recovery tools are your best option to restore your data.
-Tools such as Yodot Recovery are great to recover your data after OS reinstallation or after a system restore.
+If you lose your data during a system restore or reinstallation and don’t have a backup, data recovery tools are your best option to restore your data.
+Yodot Recovery is great for recovering your data after OS reinstallation or after a system restore.
 You can also use the software to recover files after a factory reset.